medbounaga/deftERP/README.md

 Currently none

+*contributions are welcome!*

-*contributions are welcome!
-Just fork to your github and issue pull request!
+If you have any improvement suggestions or bug fix, just fork to your GitHub and issue pull requests*

 ## Test this application on OpenShift
-username: github -- password:github
+* *username* : github
+* *password* : github

 <a href="http://erp-mohammedbounaga.rhcloud.com/"><img src="https://allclouds.net/wp-content/uploads/2015/08/OpenShift-Logo-e1440595191561.png"/></a>